William Barr, Attorney General Nominee, Gets Nod From Key Senate Committee

 Making a clear commitment to releasing the special counsel's findings, said Vermont Sen. Patrick Leahy, "may be the only way the Justice Department survives the Trump administration with its integrity intact."

-He said attorney general nominee Barr did not make such a commitment.
+He said Barr did not make such a commitment.
 That, combined with Barr's sweeping view of executive power, prompted Leahy to vote no on Barr's nomination.

 In his written testimony to the committee, Barr did write that he believed Mueller was handling the investigation "properly," adding, "My goal will be to provide as much transparency as I can consistent with the law."